 Your physician will select the dose and brand prior to your treatment.
 Given in high doses, gonadotropins will cause multiple eggs to grow at the same time.
 A woman using gonadotropins requires close monitoring to ensure that she is not producing too many eggs.

-Typically, a woman will take three days of medication and then return for an ultrasound and blood work.
-Depending on how her ovaries respond, she will be asked to return to the fertility clinic some time during the next one to three days for additional monitoring.
+A woman will typically take three days of medication and then return for an ultrasound and blood work.
+Depending on how her ovaries respond, she will then be asked to return to the fertility clinic during the next one to three days for additional monitoring.

 Once the desired number of eggs is mature, the woman is given an hCG injection to cause ovulation.
 If she is doing intrauterine insemination (IUI), she will return to the clinic 36 hours after the hCG injection for the insemination.